 - Acknowledging personal shelters around their homes as a fallback option for individuals.

-Other last resort shelter options include Neighbourhood Safer Places - Bushfire Places of Last Resort and private bushfire shelter (bunker).
+Other last resort shelter options include Neighbourhood Safer Places - Bushfire Places of Last Resort (External link) and private bushfire shelter (bunker).